 Let’s celebrate all the days of November!
-Welcome to our list of November observances and unique content ideas for your monthly author marketing plan.
+Welcome to our unique content ideas for authors list of November observances for your monthly book marketing plan.

 If you’re committed to making this year one of your most successful yet, we can help.
 If you haven’t already downloaded our Monthly Book Marketing Planner, grab it at the bottom of this post in our resources section.